PEER Audit

 Flagged for Manual Review

-WCAG 2.2 includes criteria requiring human judgement.
-PEER identifies these and lists them as remaining steps:
+WCAG 2.2 has some rules that need a human to judge.
+PEER flags these and lists them as next steps:

 • Focus Appearance (2.4.13) — focus indicator area and contrast